What are Clouds on Title in Real Estate?

 First, buyers should consider purchasing separate owner’s title insurance.
 During the closing process, lenders need buyers to purchase title insurance for the property.
 But, these policies usually protect the lender’s financial investment.
 If a title claim is successful in court, the owner, without an owner’s title insurance policy, could lose their down payment and accrued equity.

-Additionally, an owner’s policy will cover the fees associated with resolving past title issues that weren’t discovered through the title search.
+Additionally, an owner’s policy may help cover costs associated with resolving certain past title issues that weren’t discovered through the title search (depending on the policy terms).
 Real estate agents should encourage their buyers to buy a separate policy to protect their assets.

 Property owners can enjoy creating detailed project contracts with contractors.
 Outlining project timelines, payment schedules, and payment records give both parties a clear paper trail of the agreement.
 This can reduce the occurrence of missed payments and mechanic’s liens.